balena-io-experimental/musync/README.md

 You can customise the following aspects of MuSync with their corresponding environment variables.

 You are highly encouraged to specifically tweak `GRACE` and `SETUP_GRACE` to match your internet connection capabilities.
+The defaults are based on a fairly slow internet speed (less than 10mb/s).
+If you have a faster connection, decrease the values for improved performance.

 ### MAXIMUM_SKEW